farisachugthai/dynamic_ipython/docs/_sources/lexer.rst.txt

 and customized input/output prompts.
 An entire suite of lexers is now available at :mod:`IPython.lib.lexers`.
 These include:

-.. py:class:: IPythonLexer & IPython3Lexer
+.. py:class:: IPythonLexer, IPython3Lexer

   Lexers for pure IPython (python + magic/shell commands)

-.. py:class:: IPythonPartialTracebackLexer & IPythonTracebackLexer
+.. py:class:: IPythonPartialTracebackLexer, IPythonTracebackLexer

   Supports 2.x and 3.x via the keyword `python3`.
 The partial traceback lexer reads everything but the Python code appearing in a traceback.